UK is ‘wired for old world’ of the 1980s and 1990s, says Kemi Badenoch

 “And we need to start thinking differently.”

-She went on to say that the UK should start thinking about “how to make sure that we keep good people” and then when it comes to net migration she worries “about who’s leaving”.
+She also said the UK should start thinking about “how to make sure that we keep good people” and then when it comes to net migration she worries “about who’s leaving”.

 “Because the numbers matter, but who is staying, who is coming in, who is leaving, that matters more and we need to make sure that we keep all of our talent in this country so that we can have something to hand over to the next generation.”